epicylon/add-to-vault/README.md

 **Transparency Notice:** *This project is "vibe-coded".* The architecture, backend logic, and frontend codebase were *primarily* written and iterated by Google's Gemini Pro large language model under the direction of a human project manager.
 The focus is on **function**, **modularity**, and **privacy**.

-Overview
+### Overview

-Add To Vault is a self-hosted backend and web interface designed to bridge the gap between your web browser and your Obsidian vault.
+**Add To Vault** is a self-hosted backend and web interface designed to bridge the gap between your web browser and your Obsidian vault.
 Instead of manually copying text or relying on heavy third-party sync services, you paste a URL into the web dashboard.
 The server scrapes the content, uses an LLM (Google Gemini) to summarize and format it into Markdown, and holds it in a secure inbox until your Obsidian client pulls it down.

-Crucially, it is context-aware.
+Crucially, *it is context-aware*.
 The companion Obsidian plugin sends a list of your existing vault note titles to the server, allowing the LLM to automatically generate internal [[links]] to concepts you already have notes on.

 ### Features